 The transmission can be checked by disconnecting the prop shaft to the front axle.
-Check the gear train in both work and travel ranges with the hydraulic controls (high and low and forward and reverse control shift levers) in neutral.
-Engage the control levers one at a time to apply the clutches and connect them to the gear train.
+Check the gear train in all speed ranges with the hydraulic controls (forward and reverse control shift lever) in neutral.
+Engage the control lever to apply the clutches and connect them to the gear train.